 Media tip?
 Go with something that allows neat coloring, like crayons, pencil crayons or markers.
 Anything that smears too much (like pastels!) will get frustrating when trying to color small details like the flags.

-- How to Draw a Castle (click for a PDF)
+Materials for How to Draw a Castle on a Hill